The Soldier's Details

 Good mates Charles Holme and Jim Goldie were believed to have lived at Worsely when they enlisted.
 Jim Goldie was also a close mate of Bill Beard.
 Bill’s youngest sister June Edwards, remembers Jim Goldie and others being regular visitors at the Beard family home.

 Goldie was selected with ‘B’ Force which left Singapore for Borneo before ‘E’ “Force.
 Goldie also died on the Second Sandakan to Ranau Death March on 4 June 1945 just 3 days before Holme.
 Goldie was 26 years.
-His death was recorded by the Japanese as being Acute Enteritis – he was more than likely murdered by his guards.
+His death was recorded by the Japanese as being Acute Enteritis.

-The Holme family tragedy did not end with the death of Bubbles, his distraught father Karl Holme committed suicide in 1948.
+The Holme family tragedy did not end with the death of Bubbles, it is believed his distraught father Karl Holme committed suicide in 1948.

 - Selarang Barracks Changi - Singapore